ztt1024/LoGo-SSL/README.md

 # LoGo-SSL
-This is the code of LoGo CVPR 2022
+The code of LoGo CVPR 2022 "Leverage Your Local and Global Representations: A New Self-Supervised Learning Strategy"